gnxsecurity/gnx-threat-intelligence/README.md

 - Observed making at least one malicious attempts against three separate honey pot servers over the course of one hour.
 - Observed making at least fifteen attempts against a single or multiple servers over the course of 12 hours.

+The critical list increases the criteria by 100%.
+The low list reduces the criteria by 100%.

 ### Sanitiation
 A notable amount of effort is put into reducing the possibility of false positives, including: